 Before Dennis arrived, we had a bit more than forty-five minutes for a quick visit to the Chutes down the road.
 We stashed our canoe and gear at the top end of the trail and set off for the Chutes; the entrance was about ten minutes down the road.
 Just past the top of the trail and before the park gate we passed the gated entrance to the Brookfield property:

-I did wonder how that golf course just two kilometers up river feels about losing in its canoe trippers parking business since fewer canoe trippers are leaving their vehicles up there.
+I did wonder how that golf course just two kilometers up the river feels about losing its canoe trippers’ parking business since fewer canoe trippers are now leaving their vehicles up there.

 As for the Park itself, while the Chutes themselves are the obvious main attraction, there are a number of exhibits dealing with the lumber industry and forestry to put everything into historical context.
-Here is a bit of what we rushed by in thirty minutes.
+Here is some of what we rushed through in thirty minutes.
 (You could easily spend a couple of hours taking in the falls and the exhibits.
 We saw what we could since we wouldn’t be back the next day!)